Pregnant and Parenting Students

 Grief Support El Paso - Creating a community that provides hope, support, and education to anyone wishing to understand the complicated experience of life after loss.

-Postpartum Support International - Experiencing the loss of a pregnancy, infant, or child brings unimaginable pain, grief, and isolation and is associated with an increased risk of depression, anxiety, and PTSD symptoms.
-Non-judgmental support, information, and connection with others is available to you.
+Postpartum Support International - Experiencing the loss of a pregnancy, infant, or child brings unimaginable pain, grief, and isolation, and is associated with an increased risk of depression, anxiety, and PTSD symptoms.
+Non-judgmental support, information, and connection with others are available to you.

-TTUHSC El Paso Student Counseling Services - TTUHSC El Paso counseling services are available through students’ payment of the Student Services Fee and Student Medical Fee.
-These resources are provided to enhance wellness by providing you the opportunity to manage life’s problems before they become serious and impair your academic and professional performance.
+Texas Tech Health El Paso Student Counseling Services - Texas Tech Health El Paso counseling services are available through students' payment of the Student Services Fee and Student Medical Fee.
+These resources are provided to enhance wellness by providing the opportunity to manage life's problems before they become serious and impair your academic and professional performance.

 If you have questions about faculty notifications or would like to request a Title IX Training Workshop on Supporting Pregnant and Parenting Students, please email titleixcoordinator@ttuhsc.edu.